 If you use the IQAir HealthPro Plus on the third fan setting, it can clean a room of about 500 square feet in just 12 – 13 hours.

 A room of 700 – 800 sq. feet should be cleaned in about 24 hours.
-So it makes a pretty good air purifier for the basement.
+So it makes a pretty good air purifier for large spaces in the home

 The smaller the room, the less often you’ll need to turn the air purifier on.
 I personally wouldn’t recommend using this unit in a room larger than 600 – 650 square feet.